baehyunsol/Sodigy/spec.md

 // In an impure function, you can call another impure function. impure fn random_numbers() -> [Int] = [random_int(), random_int()];

-// This would be a compile error.
+// This is a compile error.
 // fn random_numbers() -> [Int] = [random_int(), random_int()];
 ```